 - A heterotopia is a place that represents society, but in a distorted way which calls to mind particular idealised aspects of the culture.

-There are ‘crisis hetereotopias’, where you find adolescents, menstruating women (See Menstruation In Fiction), pregnant women, women in general, the elderly.
-We have fewer of these ‘crisis heterotopias’ in modern society.
+This is where you find adolescents, menstruating women (See Menstruation In Fiction), pregnant women, women in general, the elderly.
+We have fewer of these ‘crisis heterotopies’ in modern society.
 It’s considered not-nice to lock people away when we don’t want to deal with them.

 We still have boarding schools and many countries have the military service for young people.

 These are spaces for people who contradict social norms.
 Prisons, hospitals, cemeteries.
 We don’t want to see these people, but we need to know where they are.
 So we put them in spaces parallel to our world, which we try to make as utopian as possible.